QUARK-framework/QUARK/README.md

 # QUARK: A Framework for Quantum Computing Application Benchmarking

 Quantum Computing Application Benchmark (QUARK) is a framework for orchestrating benchmarks of different industry applications on quantum computers.
-QUARK supports various applications such as the traveling salesperson problem (TSP), the maximum satisfiability (MaxSAT) problem, robot path optimization in the PVC sealing use case as well as new additions like the Maximum Independent Set (MIS), Set Cover Problem (SCP) and Auto Carrier Loading (ACL).
+QUARK supports various applications such as the traveling salesperson problem (TSP), the maximum satisfiability (MaxSAT) problem, robot path optimization in the PVC sealing use case (PVC) as well as new additions like the Maximum Independent Set (MIS), Set Cover Problem (SCP) and Auto Carrier Loading (ACL).

+It also includes two machine learning modules, namely generative modeling and image classification, which can be benchmarked with various training methods like quantum circuit born machine (QCBM) and quantum generative adversarial networks (QGANs) or a hybrid training method, respectively.
+Several learning data sets were added for convenience.

-It also features different solvers (e.g., simulated /quantum annealing and the quantum approximate optimization algorithm (QAOA)), quantum devices (e.g., IonQ and Rigetti), and simulators.
+QUARK features different solvers (e.g., simulated /quantum annealing and the quantum approximate optimization algorithm (QAOA)), quantum devices (e.g., IonQ and Rigetti), and simulators.
 It is designed to be easily extendable in all of its components: applications, mappings, solvers, devices, and any other custom modules.

 ## Publications
 Details about the motivations for the original framework can be found in the [accompanying QUARK paper from Finžgar et al](https://arxiv.org/abs/2202.03028).
 Even though the architecture changes significantly from QUARK 1.0 to the current version, the guiding principles still remain.
-The most recent publication from [Kiwit et al.](https://arxiv.org/abs/2308.04082) provides an updated overview of the functionalities and quantum machine learning features of QUARK.
+More recent publications from Kiwit et al. [[1](https://arxiv.org/abs/2308.04082), [2](https://link.springer.com/article/10.1007/s13218-024-00864-7)] provide an updated overview of the functionalities and quantum machine learning features of QUARK.

 ## Documentation
 Documentation with a tutorial and developer guidelines can be found here: https://quark-framework.readthedocs.io/en/dev/.